ecitsolutions/Autotask/README.md

 ## Version 1.6.2.4 - Run without a personal disk cache (Azure Automation)

 - FEATURE: Connect with Connect-AtwsWebApi -Credentials $Credentials -ApiTrackingIdentifier $ApiKey -NoDiskCache to run without either creating or reading from the personal disk cache.
 This is geared towards making the module compatible with Azure Automation.
 When you run without a disk cache you do not get Intellisense autocomplete, nor parameter validation for picklists.
 Picklist labels are still converted to their index values at run-time so any script you have already written should run unmodified.
+- CHANGE: The module manifest now breaks best practice and uses a wildcard to specify functions to export.
+This module is not compatible with Powershell autoload, as an active connection to the Autotask Web API is required to supply the type definitions that are required for parameter validation.

 ## Version 1.6.2.3 - Bugfix release